 Woodbury Area Chamber of Commerce

 Woodbury Area Chamber of Commerce is a membership organization of local businesses organized and committed to promoting Woodbury’s economic, civic, commercial, cultural, industrial and educational interests.
 The chamber serves as a business advocate and representative on legislative and regulatory issues.
-They provide recognition of educational achievements through providing scholarships to deserving students from local area high schools.
+They recognize educational achievements by providing scholarships to deserving students from local high schools.

 Partners are eligible for grants of up to $15,000 per year to conduct BizRecycling outreach, promotion and education activities.
 Help us spread the word!